What are legumes and pulses?

 How do you avoid legumes?

-• vegan/vegetarian and gluten free foods (e.g. ice-cream, sausages, burgers)
+• vegan/vegetarian and gluten free foods (e.g. ice-cream, sausages, burgers, meatballs)

 • hummus and falafel (contain chickpeas)